mcandre/lair/README.md

 lair runs on a wide variety of platforms, including Linux, UNIX, and Windows.
 This helps to promote a higher degree of portability for your applications.

-stdlib > `run` > `shell`
+lair is operating system agnostic, programming language agnostic, and build system agnostic.
+In fact, we recommend delegating many tasks from lair to project specific build systems!

 ## Speed

 lair is designed for low latency.
 This should yield valuable time back to you.
-Spend the extra time developing your main applications and libraries, or just grabbing a cup of coffee!
+Spend the extra time developing your main applications and libraries, or just grabbing a cup of coffee.

 🦋🦋🦋